sobolevn/sobolevn.github.io/_posts/2019-10-13-complexity-waterfall.md

 So, what can be done to prevent your code from getting complex?
 We need to use automation!
 Let's make a deep dive into the code complexity and ways to find and finally solve it.

 In this article, I will guide you through places where complexity lives and how to fight it there.
-Then we will discuss how well written simple code and automation enable an opportunity of "Continous Refactoring" and "Architecture on Demand" development styles.
+Then we will discuss how well written simple code and automation enable an opportunity of "Continuous Refactoring" and "Architecture on Demand" development styles.

 ## Complexity explained